FLSmidth’s newest QCX/BlendExpert™ system improves cement quality significantly.

 QCX/BlendExpert software ensures automatic correction of feeders.
 Thus, if a feeder has been incorrectly calibrated, or not calibrated at all, the QCX/BlendExpert system will detect the error and correct the feeder set-point to offset it.
 This unique feature contributes to improved overall chemical control performance.

 If a feeder is in starvation, the QCX/BlendExpert software estimates whether it can still reach its target in this condition.
-If it cannot reach all targets, it will, according to control philosophy, jeopardise the targets, which which are least important to the overall clinker quality, for example, alumina module (AlM).
+If it cannot reach all targets, it will, according to control philosophy, jeopardise the targets, which are least important to the overall clinker quality, for example, alumina module (AlM).

 In order to meet the demands of modern plant conditions, where material types can rapidly change, QCX/BlendExpert software can operate with multiple materials per feeder.
 This results in a fast, flexible and responsive system, with minimal operator intervention, when faced with varying material types.